pedroherrerovidal/pedroherrerovidal.github.io/_pages/education.md

 layout: home
 permalink: /education/
 author_profile: true
+header:
+  overlay_image: /assets/images/biology to artificial nngit.png
+  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---

 - **Ph.D.
 Neural Science** New York University *with specialization in Systems, Cognition, and Computation* (expected graduation May 2021)